 The theological element of our interpretation would include the redemptive-historical (canonical) setting and the systematic-theological categories of Scripture.
 This means that we need to have a good grasp on the organic unity of the Scriptures.
 We need to understand how all of the Scriptures are organically related to God’s promise of redemption in Genesis 3:15 and that all of Scripture is eschatological (i.e. moving toward a consummated goal through the finished work of Jesus).
 Vern Poythress’ article, “The Presence of God Qualifying Our Notions of Grammatical-Historical Interpretation: Genesis 3:15 as a Test Case” is one of the most helpful treatments of the “theological” element in our biblical interpretation.
 If we leave any of the three elements of interpretation we do ourselves and our listeners a great diservice.
 Many who seek to “make the Scriptures” relevant to their hearers are guilty of leaving off one or another of these; but many in solidly Reformed churches are often also guilty of over-emphasizing one or another in their preaching.
 More will be said about these categories throughout this post.

-I had a professor in seminary who used to say, “Just as the three rules of realty are ‘context, context, context,’ so it is with preaching.
-Context is King.”
+I had a professor in seminary who used to say, “Just as the three rules of realty are ‘location, location, location,’ so it is with preaching.
+The three rules of preaching are ‘context, context, context.”
 Textual preaching is simply the faithful contextual preaching of a passage of Scripture as defined by a particular self-contained pericope.
 You might choose to divide a text into a larger or smaller section.
 The divisions found in most English Bibles are, in many cases, the most naturally manageable divisions to preach.
 You do need to be careful, however, not to divide it simply because the English translators have given you division headings in your Bible.
 Sometimes the translators fail to include a verse or two before the break or a verse or two after the break that would naturally go with the exegetical flow of the writer’s argument This is where knowing the flow of the book as a whole is the only way to properly contain the pericope.
 The professor I mentioned above would encouraged the students to print out, in Hebrew or Greek, whatever book we would preach through and then to remove chapter divisions and verse numbers.
 This way the minister learns to do his own dividing of the text and is forced to think through where a natural division might be in a more informed manner.
 For instance, If you wanted to preach through the book of Romans you would, at some point, divide the book into naturally divided passages.
 You would want to look for Paul’s line of argumentation, consider how much you are able to preach in a 30 min. period and so divide the book into manageable, naturally divided texts.
 If you came to Romans 5, you might divide it into three sections: Romans 5:1-5, Romans 5:6-11 and Romans 5:12-21.

 The goal with all textual preaching is to drain everything in the text out of the text.
 This means that we need to labor to stay close to the text.
 It’s never good to stray far from the text.
 Many ministers use a text as a springboard from which to jump off into a particular topic they wish to talk about or into another related passage of Scripture.
 Textual preaching does not do this.
 Textual preaching seeks to hold forth the proposition of the pericope and to exposit the main point of the text from the text itself.
 At first this will feel restrictive to the preacher.
 It is far easier to jump around.
 But the Holy Spirit has inspired each passage of Scripture–ordering all the words and arguments in the way in which they are written by the human authors.
 The more men seek to preach textually the easier the other contexts become to discern.